mabobakr/mabobakr/README.md

 ### Hello 👋
 - 🎧 I am Mohamed Abobakr.
-- 💻 I am a Software Engineer.
+- 💻 I am a motivated Software Engineer with a passion for developing innovative solutions.
-- 🎓 I have earned a B.Sc in Computer engineering from Facutly of Engineering, Cairo University.
+- 🎓 I have earned a B.Sc in Computer engineering from Cairo University.